AbigailSixto/Avocados/README.md

 4225 - Total number of avocados with PLU 4225 sold (Hass – large)
 4770 - Total number of avocados with PLU 4770 sold (Extra Large)

 After inspecting the region column is was noted that included some values as 'Northeast' 'SouthCentral' 'Southeast' 'TotalUS' 'West'.
+Those rows appear to be a sumary of the cities so we would separate them and do the study based on that classification. in the future the study could focus on a particular city or smaller region of interest for the client.

 Findings